Newbury Street Art Galleries

 Well over 30 - perhaps even 40 - galleries cluster along a 6-block stretch of elegant Victorian mansions.
 Even the antique shops intermingled with the galleries and designer boutiques offer paintings and sculpture- we list a few in our Guide to Newbury Street Art Galleries below.

-Likewise, some galleries attract new collectors and people who just happen to love a particular piece, while others sell mainly to museums and wealthy connoisseurs.
+Likewise, some galleries attract new collectors and people who just happen to love a particular piece, while others cater mainly to museums and wealthy connoisseurs.
 Still others are where the residents of Back Bay's spectacular townhouses, condos, and mansions go to buy art for their homes - and occasionally sell pieces as well.

 In case you're wondering if these rather swanky Newbury Street art galleries get snooty unless you spend a million dollars, don't worry.
 They're used to browsers who come just to look in and not buy . . . and of course, they know that even the most casual looker may someday fall madly in love, pull out a credit card, and purchase something with which they'll live happily ever after.

-In case you're planning a gallery-hopping tour, I've arranged the Newbury Street art galleries based on their locations.
+In case you're planning a self-guided art gallery-hopping tour, I've arranged the Newbury Street art galleries based on their locations.
 Start at the Taj Hotel (corner of Newbury and Arlington, across from the Public Garden.
 Walk past the Taj along the right side of Newbury Street.

-29 Newbury St; 617-536-0517; www.newburyfinearts.com
+35 Newbury St; 617-536-0517; www.newburyfinearts.com

 Opened in 1984 by 2 devoted collectors who wanted to share their art and love of art with others, Newbury Fine Arts features fine works by an interesting mix of top contemporary artists from all over the world.
 Many of the artists have exhibited here for years as their fame has grown.

-Newbury Fine Arts draws upon its long-standing ties to the music world to bring together music and art in its occasional "celebrity" exhibitions.
+Newbury Fine Arts draws upon its long-standing ties to the music world to bring together music and art in occasional "celebrity" exhibitions.
 These have featured the work of singer Tony Bennett, Police guitarist Andy Summers, and Rolling Stone lead guitarist Ron Wood.

 Unless you happen by when a celebrity event is underway, the reason that you'll probably find this gallery interesting is that whatever your ideal price point is, you can probably find an affordable piece of high-quality work that you will love.
 Bottom line?
 This Newbury Street art gallery puts art in its proper place: your home.